juaml/junifer/main/_sources/extending/datagrabber.rst.txt

 where ``{subject}`` is the replacement for the subject id and ``{session}`` is the replacement for the session id.

-Since it is a BIDS dataaset, the same happens with the BOLD images.
+Since it is a BIDS dataset, the same happens with the BOLD images.
 The path to the BOLD images can be expressed as a pattern:

 ``{subject}/{session}/func/{subject}_{session}_task-rest_bold.nii.gz``

 This will be the norm in most of the datasets.
 If your dataset can be expressed in terms of patterns, then follow :ref:`extending_datagrabbers_pattern`.